 Kuban

-For Ukraine, the current situation in the region presents an opportunity in the context of ideological confrontation against Kremlin narratives in Arab countries.
+For Ukraine, the current situation in the region presents an opportunity in the context of ideological confrontation against the Kremlin narratives in the Arab countries.
 Official Kyiv can disseminate information about the repression of Muslims and ethnic groups who practice Islam in Russia.
 Publicizing these issues could deal a significant blow to the Kremlin’s image in the Arab world, which has traditionally responded strongly to any oppression of Muslims around the globe.

 Marker | March | April | May |